john30/ebusd-esp/README.md

 ## LED
-The onboard LED of the Wemos D1 Mini is used to give some feedback about the current state.
+The onboard LED is used to give some feedback about the current state.

-During reset, it usually blinks shortly as some data is sent on the Wemos debug output.
+During reset, it usually blinks shortly as some data is sent on the debug output (which usually is connected to the onboard LED).

 The LED status after the reset depends on the selected eBUS RX+TX PIN mode.